Stockholm’s Best Museums

 Alex Dudley shares some of the best museums in Stockholm worth visiting.

 There is history wherever you look in Stockholm, and the city has an array of museums scattered around its islands, with each establishment offering something different.

 You can choose to see the best preserved warship from the 17th century or explore the first open air museum in the country.
 From contemporary art to travelling back through time, there is a museum for every taste.

 Here are some of the best museums in Stockholm.

 Skansen Open Air Museum

-Apart from the open air museum, there is also a zoo which plays host to a range of animals that are native to the Scandinavian region, with frequent shows open to the public throughout the day.
+Apart from the open-air museum, there is also a zoo that hosts a range of animals that are native to the Scandinavian region, with frequent shows open to the public throughout the day.

 The Swedish Army Museum is one of the best historical museums in the city with three floors full of unique exhibitions.
-You will follow men, women and children on their journey through war time in Sweden, beginning in the 1500s and ending at present day.
+You will follow men, women, and children on their journey through wartime in Sweden, beginning in the 1500s and ending in present day.

 There are fascinating stories told within the museum and they are presented in a special way so you as a visitor can connect with them.
 The Museum also plays host to a variety of historical objects, only further setting the scene of living conditions that Swedes lived in during this time period.